 The legendary Red Drum, serving Hatteras Island since 1954, offers all the bait, tackle, supplies, gear and advice you’ll need plus rod building and repair.
 You can buy the N.C.
 Recreational Fishing License here.
 It’s in a strip center that also houses a grocery store, a gas station, an auto parts store and an auto repair shop.
-You can check them out online and on Facebook.
+Stop by for a free tide table.

 Right on 12

 - 46896 Buxton Oaks Lane and N.C.
 Highway 12